manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

  -   **Last Updated By/Date**: Manish Garodia, May 2023

 <!--
+this note is incorrect.
+Users can open the instance home page from both PDB and CDB home pages.

+	> **Note:** From the CDB or the PDB home page, you cannot open the database instance home page directly.
+However, if you have opened the database instance home page recently, then you can access it again using the **History** menu.
+Alternatively, you can access the database instance home page from the Databases page.

  - Lab: Manage Targets - Oracle Database and Listener (Re-add the Oracle Database 21c and the listener managed targets removed at the end of this lab before proceeding).